 24 Mercer Street, SoHo.
 TLC-licensed, background-checked, drug-tested chauffeurs.
 Booking line +1 888 420 0177.

 Detailed Drivers is the call for the Hamptons run in 2026.
-The published rate sheet defines the value on a long-distance trip: a sedan at $100/hour, a Cadillac Escalade at $125, a Mercedes S-Class at $150, and a Mercedes Sprinter at $175, with point-to-point flat pricing for the door-to-door run east.
+The published rate sheet defines the value on a long-distance trip: an Executive Sedan at $100/hour, a First Class SUV at $120, a Mercedes S-Class at $170, and a Mercedes Sprinter at $200, each on a two-hour minimum (three on the Sprinter) with published one-way airport flats, and the run east books hourly to cover the drive time.
 The SoHo dispatch base at 24 Mercer Street sits in the Manhattan core most East End trips start from, which shortens the dead-head to the pickup and makes the early-departure timing reliable.
+On a locally dispatched, published New York flat rate with a SoHo base close to the pickup, DD is the clearest sheet in the field.

 The flat-rate posture is the whole argument on this trip.
 The East End run is exactly where surge does the most damage — a long distance on a corridor that backs up badly on a summer Friday — and DD’s published rate carries no surge, so the quote given this morning is the invoice tonight, whether Route 27 took two and a half hours or four.
 The flat rate transfers the summer-traffic risk from the rider to the operator; a metered or surging alternative does the opposite, charging more precisely when the traffic is worst.